8 Equipment-Free Lower Body Moves for Strength

 Harøy et al. (2019, PMID 29891614) demonstrated that adductor strengthening programs reduced the prevalence of groin problems by 37% in a cluster-randomized controlled trial of 652 football players.
 While this study used a specific Copenhagen adductor exercise, the principle applies broadly: stronger adductors protect the hip and knee joint complex from injury during lateral and rotational movements.

-The lateral lunge also trains the gluteus medius — the hip abductor responsible for pelvic stability during single-leg stance (every step of walking).
+The lateral lunge also trains the gluteus medius, the hip abductor responsible for pelvic stability during single-leg stance (every step of walking).
 Weakness in the gluteus medius is associated with knee valgus (inward knee collapse) during squats and running, which increases anterior cruciate ligament injury risk.
-Training the frontal plane is not supplementary — it is preventative.
+Training the frontal plane is not supplementary.
+It is preventative.

 Progressive Overload Without External Weight

-The challenge of bodyweight lower body training is not effort — it is progression.
+The challenge of bodyweight lower body training is not effort.
+It is progression.
 A 75 kg individual squatting with body weight never exceeds 75 kg of load.
 Adaptation eventually outpaces demand.
-Schoenfeld et al. (2015, PMID 25853914) showed that hypertrophy can occur at low loads when sets approach failure — but “approaching failure” with bodyweight squats may require 40 or 50 repetitions, which shifts the training effect from strength and hypertrophy toward muscular endurance.
+Schoenfeld et al. (2015, PMID 25853914) showed that hypertrophy can occur at low loads when sets approach failure, but “approaching failure” with bodyweight squats may require 40 or 50 repetitions, which shifts the training effect from strength and hypertrophy toward muscular endurance.

 The solution is not more repetitions.
 It is harder variations.

 Tempo manipulation is the simplest progression.
 A standard squat with a 2-second descent and 1-second ascent becomes a fundamentally different exercise with a 5-second descent, 3-second pause at the bottom, and 2-second ascent.
 The same body weight produces dramatically more time under tension and muscular demand.
-Schoenfeld et al. (2017, PMID 27433992) found that higher training volume drives muscle growth — and slower tempos increase effective volume per repetition.
+Schoenfeld et al. (2017, PMID 27433992) found that higher training volume drives muscle growth, and slower tempos increase effective volume per repetition.

 Unilateral progression doubles the effective load.
 A bilateral squat loads each leg with approximately 50% of body weight.
 A Bulgarian split squat loads the working leg with approximately 80–85%.
 A pistol squat progression (even partial range) loads one leg with nearly 100%.
 Each step in the unilateral continuum increases the effective load without adding a single kilogram of external weight.

 Range of motion expansion increases the muscular work per repetition.
 A deficit Bulgarian split squat (front foot elevated on a book or step) increases the depth of the descent, lengthening the glutes and hip flexors through a greater range.
-Greater range of motion at the same load equals greater mechanical tension per repetition — the primary driver of hypertrophy.
+Greater range of motion at the same load equals greater mechanical tension per repetition, the primary driver of hypertrophy.

 Programming a Complete Lower Body Session

 A well-structured lower body session progresses from bilateral to unilateral, from hip-dominant to quad-dominant, and finishes with isolation and endurance work.
-This sequence ensures the largest, most fatiguing exercises are performed fresh, while smaller muscles are trained under accumulated fatigue.
+This sequence means the largest, most fatiguing exercises are performed fresh, while smaller muscles are trained under accumulated fatigue.

-Phase 1 — Activation (3 minutes).
+Phase 1: Activation (3 minutes).
 Glute bridges: 2 sets of 15 with a 2-second squeeze at the top.
 This pre-activates the gluteus maximus before compound movements.
 Lateral lunges: 1 set of 8 per side at slow tempo.
 This mobilizes the hips through the frontal plane and warms the adductors.

-Phase 2 — Compound strength (10–12 minutes).
+Phase 2: Compound strength (10–12 minutes).
 Bodyweight squats: 3 sets of 15–20 (or tempo squats: 3 sets of 8–10 at 5-second descent).
 Bulgarian split squats: 3 sets of 10–12 per leg.
 Reverse lunges: 2 sets of 12 per leg.
-These exercises form the core of the session — high muscle recruitment, high metabolic demand.
+These exercises form the core of the session, high muscle recruitment, high metabolic demand.

-Phase 3 — Isolation and endurance (5–7 minutes).
+Phase 3: Isolation and endurance (5–7 minutes).
 Single-leg calf raises: 3 sets of 15 per leg.
 Wall sit: 2 sets of 45–60 seconds.
 Step-ups: 2 sets of 10 per leg.
 These exercises target muscles the compound movements underload (calves) and push the quadriceps and glutes past the point of dynamic failure (wall sits).

 The total session runs 18–22 minutes.
-The ACSM (Garber et al., 2011, PMID 21694556) recommends 2–4 sets of each exercise with 8–12 repetitions for strength and hypertrophy — this program falls within those parameters while accounting for the lower absolute load of bodyweight training by increasing volume slightly.
+The ACSM (Garber et al., 2011, PMID 21694556) recommends 2–4 sets of each exercise with 8–12 repetitions for strength and hypertrophy.
+This program falls within those parameters while accounting for the lower absolute load of bodyweight training by increasing volume slightly.

 A Note on Safety